zorowangtt/phdthesis/source/10_chapter2_methods.md

 ![Top 5 homodimer models for WT, S46C and S56C mutants are shown with each residue being colored according to its per-residue confidence score (pLDDT): Blue (high), cyan (high medium), yellow (low medium) and red (low).](figures/cp12/af2-output.jpg){#fig:af2-output width=100%}

 (1)	We conducted harmonic restrained MD simulations with the Amber 20 package[@case2020] based on the modified AF2 model.
 The Amber ff19SB force field[@tian2020] was used for the protein, which was immersed into a cubic periodic box filled with water solvent molecules modeled by the OPC model[@izadi2014] with the LEaP program of AmberTools20.
 All charged residues were considered in their standard protonation state at pH = 7.0.
 We added 28 sodium ions to neutralize the simulation box and the total number of atoms became 178352.
 Nonbonded particle-particle interactions[@duan2001a] were considered with a distance cutoff of 9 Å and the long-range electrostatic interactions were treated with the particle mesh Ewald (PME) method[@salomon-ferrer2013].
 After minimization, heating, and equilibration of the simulation system, several rounds of MD simulations were conducted imposing harmonic restraints on the CA-CA distances across the dimer for respective spin-labeled residues S39, S46, S56, S83, and C150 with a spring force of 30 kcal/(mol·Å^2^).
-Each round ran for 100ps with time step of 2 fs at _T_ = 300 K and _P_ = 0.978 atm.
+Each round ran for 100ps with a time step of 2 fs at _T_ = 300 K and _P_ = 0.978 atm.
 The trajectories and snapshots were saved every 1 ps.
 The initial/target distances for each CA atom pair were 73 Å/68 Å for S39, 57 Å/43 Å for S46, 26 Å/32 Å for S56, 51 Å/64 Å for S83, 12 Å/25 Å for C150, respectively.
 The target distances were quickly reached in the first 2 ps in each round (@fig:time-evolution).

 ![Time evolution of the CA-CA distances.
 We consider five residue pairs, S39-S39, S46-S46, S56-S56, S83-S83, and C150-C150 in the dimer.
 For each pair, the CA-CA distance are plotted as a function of time during harmonic restrained MD simulation using Amber.](figures/cp12/time-evolution.jpg){#fig:time-evolution width=100%}